-VWI /CE T systems • s.23(a) & (b), Sch.
-2 2.1 FIs must take all reasonable measures to ensure that proper safeguards exist to mitigate the risks of ML/TF and to prevent a contravention of any requirement under Part 2 or 3 of Schedule 2.
-To ensure compliance with this requirement, FIs should implement appropriate internal AML/CFT policies, procedures and controls (hereafter collectively referred to as "AML/CFT systems").
-Risk facto rs 2.2 While no system will detect and prevent all ML/TF activities, FIs should assess the ML/TF risk in order to establish and implement adequate and appropriate AML/CFT systems (including customer acceptance policies and procedures) taking into account factors including products and services offered, types of customers, geographical locations involved.
-2.3 To ensure proper implementation of such policies and procedures, FIs should have effective controls covering: (a) senior management oversight; (b) appointment of a Compliance Officer (CO) and a Money Laundering Reporting Officer (MLRO) 2 ; (c) compliance and audit function; and staff screening and training 3 .
-Risk facto rs Product/s ervice risk 2.
-3 4 An FI should consider the characteristics of the products and services that it offers and the extent to which these are vulnerable to ML/TF abuse.
+AML/CFT systems 3 s.23(a) & (b), Sch.
+2 2.1 Fls must take all reasonable measures to ensure that proper safeguards exist to mitigate the risks of ML/TF and to prevent a contravention of any requirement under Part 2 or 3 of Schedule 2.
+To ensure compliance with this requirement, Fls should implement appropriate internal AML/CFT policies, procedures and controls (hereafter collectively referred to as "AML/CFT systems").
+Risk factors s 2.2 While no system will detect and prevent all ML/TF activities, FIs should establish and implement adequate and appropriate AML/CFT systems (including customer acceptance policies and procedures) taking into account factors including products and services offered, types of customers, geographical locations involved.
+Product/se rvice risk 2.3 An FI should consider the characteristics of the products and services that it offers and the extent to which these are vulnerable to ML/TF abuse.
 In this connection, an FI should assess the risks of any new products and services (especially those that may lead to misuse of technological developments or facilitate anonymity in ML/TF schemes) before they are introduced and ensure appropriate additional measures and controls are implemented to mitigate and manage the associated ML/TF risks.
-Delivery/c distribution (channel risk 2.
-4 5 An FI should also consider its delivery/distribution channels and the extent to which these are vulnerable to ML/TF abuse.
+Delivery/dia stribution o channel risk 2.4 An FI should also consider its delivery/distribution channels and the extent to which these are vulnerable to ML/TF abuse.
 These may include sales through online, postal or telephone channels where a non-face-to-face account opening approach is used.
-Business sold through agencies or intermediaries may also increase risk as the business relationship between the customer and an FI may become indirect.
+Business sold through intermediaries may also increase risk as the business relationship between the customer and an FI may become indirect.
+Customer risk 23.53.77 2.5 When assessing the customer risk, FIs should consider who their customers are, what they do and any other information that may suggest the customer is of higher risk.
+2.6 An FI should be vigilant where the customer is of such a legal form that enables individuals to divest themselves of ownership of property whilst retaining an element of control over it or the business/industrial sector to which a customer has business connections is more vulnerable to corruption.
+Examples include: (a) companies that can be incorporated without the identity of the ultimate underlying principals being disclosed;(b) certain forms of trusts or foundations where knowledge of the identity of the true underlying principals or controllers cannot be